Texture (visual arts): Physical

 The bumpy texture of tactile paving.

 The physical texture, also known as actual texture or tactile texture, refers to the patterns of variations found on a solid surface.
 These can encompass a wide range of materials, including but not limited to fur, canvas, wood grain, sand, leather, satin, eggshell, matte, or smooth surfaces like metal or glass.

 Physical texture differentiates itself from visual texture by having a physical quality that can be felt by touching the surface.
 The specific use of texture can impact the perceived smoothness or roughness conveyed by an artwork.
 For instance, rough surfaces can create a visually active effect, while smooth surfaces can evoke a visually restful sensation.
 Both types of texture can be employed to imbue a design with a sense of personality or utilized to create emphasis, rhythm, contrast, and other artistic effects.

 Light plays a crucial role in perceiving the physical texture as it can significantly influence how a surface is viewed.
-Strong lighting on a smooth surface can obscure the readability of a drawing or photograph, whereas it can create pronounced contrasts on a highly textural surface like river rocks or sand.
+Strong lighting on a smooth surface can obscure the readability of a drawing or photograph, whereas it can create pronounced contrasts on a highly textured surface like river rocks or sand.